w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 Both protocols have fundamentally different goals:

-- Ethereum is a general-purpose blockchain, which coordinates the global coordination of the Ethereum Virtual Machine (EVM).
+- Ethereum is a general-purpose blockchain based on the Ethereum Virtual Machine (EVM).
 Ethereum is not specialized nor optimized for any particular application, rather its primary focus is the Ethereum Virtual Machine for executing smart contracts.
 Ethereum achieves scalability via **rollups**, which are secondary protocols which